 (G) Each applicant for service-connected disability benefits under Article 3 of the Plan must establish that his or her claimed condition arose out of and in the course of the Member’s employment with the Bureau of Fire, Rescue and Emergency Services or the Bureau of Police.
 Except for Members claiming stress or mental disorders, this means it must be proven by medical evidence, supported by objective findings, that the Member’s employment is a Significant Factor of the claimed condition, disability or need for medical treatment.
 Members claiming stress or mental disorders must prove that their employment is the primary cause of the disorder.

 (H) In the case of a FPDR Two or FPDR Three Member who is disabled as a result of hernia of the abdominal cavity or diaphragm, AIDS, AIDS-related complex, tuberculosis, hepatitis B, or pneumonia (except terminal pneumonia) it will be rebuttably presumed that such condition arises out of and in the course of the Member's employment with the Bureau of Fire, Rescue and Emergency Services or Bureau of Police.
-The same rebuttable presumption exists with respect to a Member suffering from heart disease if the Member has five or more years of service with his or her respective bureau when his or her condition becomes disabling.
+The same rebuttable presumption exists with respect to a Member suffering from heart disease if the Member has five (5) or more Years of Service with his or her respective bureau when his or her condition becomes disabling.
 The presumptions referred to in this rule may be rebutted only if the Fund determines by a preponderance of the evidence that the Member’s condition did not result from service as a police officer or fire fighter.

 5.6.05 – APPELLATE PANEL REVIEW

-(A) The Member or the Fund may request review of an Order by the hearings officer by filing a written request for review with the Office of Administrative Hearings.
-The request for review shall be received by the Office of Administrative Hearings or postmarked within 30 days of the date of the hearings officer’s Order.
+(A) The Member or the Fund may request review of an order by the hearings officer by filing a written request for review with the Office of Administrative Hearings.
+The request for review shall be received by the Office of Administrative Hearings or postmarked within 30 days of the date of the hearings officer’s order.
 The party requesting review shall mail copies of the request for review simultaneously to all other parties.
-The party not requesting review shall have ten days from the expiration of the time allowed for appeal to file a cross-request for review.
+The party not requesting review shall have ten (10) days from the expiration of the time allowed for appeal to file a cross-request for review.
 The Office of Administrative Hearings shall not grant an untimely request for review or cross-review.
-A request for review timely received by the Director within 30 days of the date of the hearings officer’s Order shall be considered timely by the Office of Administrative Hearings.
+A request for review timely received by the Director within thirty (30) days of the date of the hearings officer’s Order shall be considered timely by the Office of Administrative Hearings.

-(B) Review of a hearings officer’s Order shall be performed by an appellate panel of three hearings officers assigned by the Office of Administrative Hearings.
+(B) Review of a hearings officer’s order shall be performed by an appellate panel of three hearings officers assigned by the Office of Administrative Hearings.